-Based on the old Panerai Luminor 1950 8 Days Rattrapante split seconds chronograph (Ref.
-PAM 319) that was first revealed back in 2009, the new limited edition Officine Panerai Luminor 1950 Rattrapante 8 Days Titanium (PAM 530) replaces the heavy (and also, pricey) rose gold with light-weight titanium, but leaves intact the laconically decorated in-house automatic movement, as well as the familiar layout of its matte black dial.
+Based on the old Luminor 1950 8 Days Rattrapante split-seconds chronograph (Ref.
+PAM 319) that was first revealed back in 2009, the 2013 limited edition Officine Panerai Luminor 1950 Rattrapante 8 Days Titanium (PAM 530) replaces the heavy (and also, pricey) rose gold with light-weight titanium but leaves intact the laconically decorated in-house automatic movement, as well as the familiar layout of its matte black dial.

-Well, to be precise, the dial of this new timekeeper was slightly modified to make the watch look even more sober.
-As you can see, the familiar Arabic numerals at 3, 6, 9 and 12 o’clock were replaced with baton-shaped hour markers, and the other indices are substituted with tiny luminous dots.
+Well, to be precise, the dial of this new timekeeper was slightly modified to make the watch look even soberer.
+As you can see, the familiar Arabic numerals at 3, 6, 9, and 12 o’clock were replaced with baton-shaped hour markers, and the other indices are substituted with tiny luminous dots.
 The same goes for the seconds track, which is now more usable thanks to its more precise scale with tiny Arabic numerals from 5 to 55.

 But what is the most important, is that Panerai decided to keep their signature linear power reserve indicator.
 Left at its usual place at 6 hours, the horizontal scale is easily readable and also gives the watch its unique “vintage” flavor.

 It is reported that the new Officine Panerai Luminor 1950 Rattrapante 8 Days Titanium Limited Edition will be officially revealed in about a month during the upcoming SIHH 2013 trade show.
-The minimum street price of $22,500 that the Swiss-based Italian brand recommends to sell the watch at seems a bit steep to yours truly.
+The minimum street price of $22,500 that the Swiss-based Italian brand recommends selling the watch at is a bit steep to yours truly.

 However, it is partially justified by the gorgeous hand-wound in-house caliber and the fact that it is almost impossible to find a watch that would offer a similar combination of exterior styling and interior functionality.
 In other words, this timekeeper is designed by Panerai for the brand’s most loyal followers and in return the brand expects you to pay a (hefty) premium as a sign of ahem gratitude.

-Officine Panerai Luminor 1950 Rattrapante 8 Days Titanium Limited Edition (PAM 530) watch specification
+Officine Panerai Luminor 1950 Rattrapante 8 Days Titanium (PAM 530) specification

 Price: $22,500 (MSRP)